 With an enduring reputation in distance running and multi events, the “Stags” have also had a significant impact on track and field events, not only at national level but also on the global stage.

-The club is extremely proud of the achievements of it’s disabled athletes spearheaded by teenager Mickey Bushell who is the World’s Number One ranked Men’s Under 18 100m and 200m sprinter.
+The club is extremely proud of the achievements of it’s disabled athletes Deborah Brennan and Mickey Bushell who won gold medals at recent Paralympics.

-Olympic Heptathlon champion Denise Lewis, Paralympic gold medallist Deborah Brennan, World Champions Ian Stewart, Daniel Caines and Ashia Hansen; Katharine Merry, Phil Brown, Ainsley Bennett, Robbie Brightwell, Geoff Capes, Diane Leather, Carole Quinton, Peter Radford, John Salisbury, Lincoln Asquith, Judy Simpson, Peter and Mary Stewart, Derek Redmond, Aston Moore, Stewart Faulkner, Eric McCalla, John Graham, Rob Harrison, Du’aine Ladejo, Stuart Storey, Mike Farrell, Sue Reeve, Clova Court, Sally Ellis, John Sherwood, Blondell Thompson and Robert Weir are some of the Perry Barr club’s more illustrious alumni, many of whom are still involved in the club in one way or another.
+Olympic Heptathlon champion Denise Lewis, World Champions Ian Stewart, Daniel Caines and Ashia Hansen; Katharine Merry, Kelly Sotherton, Mark Lewis-Francis, Nathan Morgan, Samantha Davies, Helen Frost, Helen Karagounis, Tom Parsons, Chris Baillie, Edward Dunford, Amy Harris, Robert Davis, Jade Surman, Louise Butterworth, Scott Simpson, Julie Hollman, Karl Keska, Louise Hazell, Jessica Leach, Jonathan Moore, Eden Francis, Jean Ndayisenga, Phil Brown, Ainsley Bennett, Robbie Brightwell, Daphne Arden, Geoff Capes, Diane Leather, Carole Quinton, Peter Radford, John Salisbury, Lincoln Asquith, Judy Simpson, Peter and Mary Stewart, Derek Redmond, Aston Moore, Stewart Faulkner, Michael Rosswess, Eric McCalla, John Graham, Rob Harrison, Du’aine Ladejo, Stuart Storey, Mike Farrell, Mike Rawson, Sue Reeve, Clova Court, Sally Ellis, John Sherwood, Howard Payne, Ray Smedley, David Cropper, Pat Cropper, Ruth Martin-Jones, John Cooper, Pat Jones, John Morbey, Blondell Thompson, Lorraine Hanson and Robert Weir are some of the Perry Barr club’s more illustrious alumni, many of whom are still involved in the club in one way or another.